 Health Behavior Student Organizations

-The Global Health Roundtable is a forum for Health Behavior students and faculty with an interest in global health to come together to share ideas, experiences and skill sets.
-The Roundtable is intended to complement other global health groups within the school by focusing specifically on the application of HB core skills to a variety of global health problems.
+The Global Health Roundtable is a forum for health behavior students and faculty with an interest in global health to come together to share ideas, experiences and skill sets.
+It is intended to complement other global health groups within the school by focusing specifically on the application of health behavior core skills to a variety of global health problems.
 Activities include roundtable discussions with speakers; social events that bring together students, alumni and faculty; short training sessions in skill sets related to international work; and a book club.
 The group’s faculty advisors are Clare Barrington, Suzanne Maman, Vivian Go, and Kate Muessig.
-To find out more about GHRT, contact co-chairs Deshira Wallace and Giuliana Morales.
+To find out more, contact co-chairs Rebecca Hershow and Mike DeFranco.

-The Working Group brings together professors, post-doctoral fellows, and graduate students from UNC Chapel Hill and Duke University who work on issues of gender, migration, and health.
-The group facilitates discussions and activities around overall conditions affecting the health of migrant women and men across the Americas.
-Events include bi monthly seminars, guest speakers, and community outreach events.
-The group’s faculty advisors are Clare Barrington, Raúl Necochea, and Krista Perreira.
-To find out more about the Working Group, contact Dirk Davis.
+This group brings together many professors, postdoctoral fellows and graduate students from UNC at Chapel Hill and Duke University who all work on issues of gender, migration and health.
+The group facilitates discussions and activities about overall conditions affecting the health of migrant women and men across the Americas.
+Events include bimonthly seminars, guest speakers and community outreach events.
+The group’s faculty advisers are Clare Barrington, Raúl Necochea, and Krista Perreira.
+For more information, contact Dirk Davis.